Widiskel/pharos-testnet-bot/README.md

 I hope everyone who steal or remake this bot give a credits for me, how ? just fork or include my github profile url on your bot.
 Thanks

-The unencrypted code will be pushed to git after the event is over.
+**The unencrypted code will be pushed to git after the event is over or when the repository got 50 STARS.**

 ## SUPPORT